 Benjamin Foster focuses on commercial litigation and intellectual property litigation.
 Mr. Foster has handled a number of software licensing, patent, trade secret, and complex commercial matters as well as a number of non-competition cases for scientists, engineers and executives in a wide range of industries.
 Mr. Foster has handled all aspects of these cases from pre-suit diligence through final verdict and appeal.

-Mr. Foster was selected for inclusion in the 2015 and 2016 Texas Rising Stars lists, which honors the best Texas lawyers under age 40 and those who have practiced less than 10 years.
-The Texas Rising Stars list appears in the Texas Monthly and Texas Rising Stars magazines.
+Mr. Foster was selected for inclusion in the 2015-2017 Texas Rising Stars lists, which honors the best Texas lawyers age 40 and under and those who have practiced 10 years or less.
+The Texas Rising Stars list appears in the Texas Monthly and Super Lawyers magazines.
 Fewer than 2.5 percent of eligible Texas attorneys earn this selection each year.

 Within a month of coming to the firm Mr. Foster tried a case for two manufacturing executives accused of breaching their fiduciary duties to their former employer by forming a competing company and joint venturing with a competitor.
 Mr. Foster also represented the executives’ new company, which the former employer accused of misappropriating trade secrets.
 The plaintiff claimed over $100 million in damages against AZA’s clients, as well as several co-defendants.
 At the end of the month-long trial, the jury awarded less than 2% of the plaintiff’s damages against the executives’ new company, and no-damages findings in favor of the executives themselves.
 On appeal, AZA obtained a complete reversal of the verdict, and the appeals court rendered a take-nothing judgment against the plaintiff.